2010 Korean Grand Prix: Race

-As Vettel maintained his lead, the stewards informed the Lotus team that Kovalainen had been caught speeding in the pit lane, for which he was served with a ten-second stop-and-go penalty that was taken on lap thirty-nine.
-Alonso set a new fastest lap and closed the gap to 1.2 seconds behind Vettel at the start of lap thirty-seven.
+As Vettel maintained his lead, the stewards informed the Lotus team that Kovalainen had been caught speeding in the pit lane, for which he was served with a drive through penalty that was taken on lap 39.
+Alonso set a new fastest lap and closed the gap to 1.2 seconds behind Vettel at the start of lap 37.
 Further back, Sutil overtook Heidfeld for twelfth on the following lap.
-Sutil tried to pass Kobayashi on lap thirty-eight at turn three but out-braked himself, allowing Kobayashi to retake the position.
-He passed the Kobayashi because of his higher straight line speed, but Sutil braked later and slid off the track, rejoining in fourteenth.
+Sutil tried to pass Kobayashi on lap 38 at turn three but out-braked himself, allowing Kobayashi to retake the position.
+He passed Kobayashi due to his higher straight line speed, but Sutil braked later and slid off the track, rejoining in 14th.
 One lap later, Alonso was told by his team to drive less aggressively through turns seven and eight in an effort to preserve tyre life because he was spinning his tyres under acceleration.
-At the conclusion of lap thirty-nine, all of the drivers had made pit stops.
-Vettel was leading Alonso, who was followed by Hamilton, Massa, Schumacher, Barrichello, Petrov, Hülkenberg, Kubica, Liuzzi, Kobayashi, Heidfeld, Alguersari, Sutil, Button, Senna, Kovalainen and Yamamoto.
-A dry line began to emerge on lap forty-one as Petrov lost control of the rear-end of his car between turns seventeen and eighteen; he slid sideways into the tyre barrier at the pit lane entry.
+At the conclusion of lap 39, all of the drivers had made pit stops.
+Vettel was leading Alonso, who was followed by Hamilton, Massa, Schumacher, Barrichello, Petrov, Hülkenberg, Kubica and Liuzzi.
+A dry line began to emerge on lap 41 as Petrov lost control of the rear-end of his car between turns seventeen and eighteen; he slid sideways into the tyre barrier at the pit lane entry.

 With sunset approaching, race director Charlie Whiting decided on lap 43 that the Grand Prix would only run for a further 25 minutes.
 Alonso had reduced Vettel's lead to 1.1 seconds as Alonso set the event's fastest lap of 1:50.257 on lap 42.
-By lap forty-four, fading light reduced visibility and Vettel reported he could not see the braking point in turn one, while Hamilton told his team the light level was "fine".
+By lap 44, fading light reduced visibility and Vettel reported he could not see the braking point in turn one, while Hamilton told his team the light level was "fine".
 Drivers were dazzled and blinded by the gear-shift lights on their steering wheels as a consequence.
-Vettel lost half of his engine capacity through turn seventeen on lap 45 and felt strong vibrations.
-At the start of the forty-sixth lap, Vettel slowed with his engine problems and Alonso passed him around the inside to take the lead.
+Vettel lost half of his engine capacity through turn 17 on lap 45 and felt strong vibrations.
+At the start of the 46th lap, Vettel slowed with his engine problems and Alonso passed him around the inside to take the lead.
 Vettel then pulled into a gap at the main straight wall with smoke billowing from his engine, and retired.
-Sutil tried to overtake Kobayashi on lap forty-seven but he slid into the side of the Sauber; Sutil went off the track to retire with suspension damage.
-Kobayashi continued.
-Hülkenberg spun off the track on lap fifty-two and made a pit stop for new tyres because his engineer on the pit-wall told him one of his tyres had developed a slow puncture.
+Sutil tried to overtake Kobayashi on lap 47 but he slid into the side of the Sauber; Sutil went off the track to retire with suspension damage while Kobayashi continued.
+Hülkenberg spun off the track on lap 52 and made a pit stop for new tyres because his engineer on the pit-wall told him one of his tyres had developed a slow puncture.
 Barrichello ran wide on the same lap and fell to seventh behind Kubica and Liuzzi.